tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/在线辅助工具/COS 请求工具_intl_en.md

 Select the **Cloud Object Storage** product, select the required API, enter parameters for the API, and click **Send Request** to get the corresponding response.

 The COS request tool page shows the sections of product, API, parameter, and result from left to right.
-You can perform operations in different sections and send the request in the result section to get the response and process parameters as shown below:
+You can perform operations in different sections and send the request in the result section to get the response and process parameters.
 ![](https://qcloudimg.tencent-cloud.cn/raw/2304f363c6f61cef274e47804f34e3a4.png)

-The detailed steps to use the COS request tool is as shown below:
+The detailed steps to use the COS request tool are as shown below:

 **1. Select the COS product.**